Widening Participation and Lifelong Learning is welcoming new contributions of papers for publication.

 - Discussion pieces presenting informed opinion and reflection on current research and policy developments.

-Submissions should be sent electronically to firstname.lastname@example.org and include full contact details of the lead author.
+Submissions should be uploaded onto our ePress (paper management) system using the link below.
+If you experience any problems in uploading your article, please send electronically to firstname.lastname@example.org and include full contact details of the lead author.